Affordable Plan Options for You & Your Family

 - Catastrophic Plans: These plans have low monthly premiums and provide the lowest level of coverage, but there are restrictions on who can enroll.

-- Bronze Plans: Usually the lowest monthly payments, but they have higher costs when you get medical care
+- Bronze Plans: Usually have the lowest monthly premiums, but have higher costs when you get medical care

-- Silver Plans: Tend to have moderate monthly payments, and have moderate costs when you get medical care
+- Silver Plans: Tend to have moderate monthly premiums, and have moderate costs when you get medical care

-- Gold Plans: Usually have higher monthly payments, but typically have lower costs when you get medical care
+- Gold Plans: Usually have higher monthly premiums, but have lower costs when you get medical care

-- Platinum Plans: Usually have the highest monthly payments of any plan category but lowest costs when you get medical care.
+- Platinum Plans: Usually have the highest monthly premiums of any plan category, but have the lowest costs when you get medical care.

 May have moderate monthly premiums.
 A number of services are covered with a copay or coinsurance right away when you use your Silver plan.
 Silver plans through Access Health CT also have separate, much smaller deductibles for prescription drugs which can provide you with greater access to these benefitsIs this plan for you?
 They may be a good option for people who may use services from time to time or for people who qualify for Cost-Sharing Reductions (CSRs).

 Are There Other Coverage Options?
 Yes!